jackyangzw/learngit/readme.txt

 laoyang hao shuai a
-crating a new branch is quick
+crating a new branch is quick & simple
-yzw